hannydevelop/Ruststuff/src/Cosmos/Cosmos1.md

 ## Conclusion

-In this article, we've explored what a Cosmos chain constitutes.
+In this article, we've explored what a Cosmos constitutes.
 We've explored what Tendermint is all about, as well as how the ABCI application, end-user application and the consensus engine all communicate.
 Although the whole Tendermint idea is for developers to easily customize their distribution ledger and building blockchains from scratch, it can quickly become overwhelming for engineers to do.
 Especially, if they'll want a small tweak to the application logic or how the end-user interacts with their product.

 For this reason, developers can bootstrap their chains in three steps, using [Cosmos SDK](https://v1.cosmos.network/sdk).
 Cosmos sdk is a framework for building application-specific blockchains, utilizing Tendermint's consensus engine.
 To do this, developers will create a fork of a Cosmos sdk application and customize it to suit their needs.